sage-code/maj/verbs.md

 **Note:** The second example is using a metaphor: becoming dirty is equivalent to becoming bad.

 ## Verb to noun

 In next example "besa" is a noun but can become verb:

-* jo doru tu daru'mi una besa = I wish you give me a kiss
+* io doru tu daru'mi una besa = I wish you give me a kiss
-* jo dour tu besu'mi = I wish you kiss me
+* io dour tu besu'mi = I wish you kiss me

 ## Related words